moonbitlang/moonbit-course/course11/course_en.md

   - Example:`"12 +678"` -> `[ Value(12), Plus, Value(678) ]`
 - Typically done by applications of finite state machines

-  - Usually defined in a DSL and then automatically generate the program
+  - Usually defined in a DSL and then automatically generates the program
 - Lexical rules of arithmetic expressions
   ```abnf
   Number     = %x30 / (%x31-39) *(%x30-39)